Configure File System Permissions for Database Engine Access

-In the Enter the object names to select box, type the name of the per-service SID listed in the Books Online topic Configure Windows Service Accounts and Permissions.
-(For the Database Engine per service SID, use NT SERVICE\MSSQLSERVER for a default instance, or NT SERVICE\MSSQL$InstanceName for a named instance.)
+In the Enter the object names to select box, type the name of the per-service SID name listed in the Books Online topic Configure Windows Service Accounts and Permissions.
+(For the Database Engine per service SID name, use NT SERVICE\MSSQLSERVER for a default instance, or NT SERVICE\MSSQL$InstanceName for a named instance.)

-In the Group or user names box, select the per-service SID, and then in the Permissions for <name> box, select the Allow check box for Full control.
+In the Group or user names box, select the per-service SID name, and then in the Permissions for <name> box, select the Allow check box for Full control.

 Click Apply, and then click OK twice to exit.